transitiverobotics/transitive/README.md

 ## Setup

+### Using Docker

+This is the easiest and recommended way.
+Follow our self-hosting instructions: https://transitiverobotics.com/docs/develop/self-hosting.

+### Alternatively: Run from Source

-Unless you want to hack on the Transitive core, you'll most likely have an easier time following our self-hosting instructions: https://transitiverobotics.com/docs/develop/self-hosting.
+If you really want to hack on the Transitive core, clone this repo and follow these steps:

-## Alternatively: run from source

 - Go into the `cloud/` directory.
 - Copy `sample.env` to `.env` and edit appropriately (variables are documented in the file itself).